aneshodza/aneshodza/README.md

 <p>
     💻: I currently use a MacBook Pro with an m1 chip <br>
     ⚙️: My Terminal of choice is iTerm2 with zsh. <a href="https://github.com/aneshodza/.dotfiles/blob/main/.zshrc">Check out my .zshrc here</a><br>
-    ✍️: As my IDE I use nvim with my <a href="https://github.com/aneshodza/NvChad">nvchad fork</a>.
+    ✍️: As my IDE I use nvim with my <a href="https://github.com/aneshodza/nvchad_config">own nvchad config</a>.
 I used to have my own vim config <a href="https://github.com/aneshodza/.dotfiles/blob/main/.vimrc">which you can find here</a>
 </p>

 <hr>